LiliaFramework/Lilia/documentation/docs/hooks/world_environment.md

 Called when an item's entity menu is shown.
 Allows customization of item entity menus.

+**When Called**

+This hook is triggered when:
+- An item entity's context menu is being displayed
+- When player right-clicks on an item entity
+- Before item entity menu options are shown
+- During item entity interaction menu setup

 **Parameters**

 * `entity` (*Entity*): Item entity.